 Texturally, dulse tends to be soft and chewy with thin leaves that don’t need soaking before eating.
 When used in soups and stews, the leafy seaweed texture becomes smooth and buttery, melting into the other flavours in the dish, whereas when used it baking, its flavour tends to intensify.
 Dulse flakes are especially good for imparting natural salt flavour into your cooking as they blend easily into any dish.

-- Dulse pairs well with eggs, white fish, dairy products, starchy vegetables like potatoes and kumara, capers, onions, bread and grains.
+- Dulse pairs well with eggs, white fish, dairy products, starchy vegetables such as potatoes and sweet potatoes.
+Try it with capers, onions, bread and grains.

 - Add flakes or leaves raw to salads, tartare, slaw, pickles, pesto, tapenade or dressings.

-- Cook in soups, stews, chowder, fish pies or add as a garnish to fish, vegetables, or sautéed in butter.
+- Add Dulse flakes to soups, stews, chowder, fish pies or add as a garnish to fish, vegetables, or sautéed in butter.